victordibia/anomagram/readme.md

 ## Anomagram: Interactive Visualization for Autoencoders with Tensorflow.js

+>  An interactive experience built with [Tensorflow.js](http://tensorflow.org/js) to demonstrate how deep neural networks (autoencoders) can be applied for the task of anomaly detection for non-time series (stationary) data.

 <img src="app/public/images/preview2.png">

-An interactive experience built with [Tensorflow.js](http://tensorflow.org/js) to demonstrate how deep neural networks (autoencoders) can be applied for the task of anomaly detection for non-time series (stationary) data.
+## Repository Structure

 ## Gentle Introduction to Anomaly Detection